HUMSI — Human Security Initiative

 Adrian Ramirez, a Dominican Republic native with an approved juvenile immigrant visa, was detained by ICE on January 16, 2026, while traveling to work in Syracuse after being stopped by agents at a work site.
 He was held at detention facilities in Batavia and Louisiana, including Jackson Parish Correctional Center, for approximately nine weeks.
 With support from his Syracuse community, including All Saints Catholic Church members who raised money and wrote letters on his behalf, and assistance from strangers in Louisiana, Ramirez was released on bond with an ankle monitor and returned home to reunite with his family, including his infant son.

-Kenyan man arrested by ICE, facing deportation after 22-year stay
+Kenyan man arrested by ICE, ordered deported after 22 years in US

-Jackson Kabut Gichema, a Kenyan national, was arrested by ICE on March 24, 2026, after being convicted of a serious crime in Baltimore County.
-He entered the United States legally on a visitor's visa in 2003 but remained in the country without legal status after his authorized stay expired.
-He is now in ICE custody awaiting deportation to Kenya.
+Jackson Kabut Gichema, a 48-year-old Kenyan national, was arrested by ICE on March 24, 2026, and ordered deported following a conviction in Baltimore County.
+Gichema entered the United States legally on a visitor's visa in 2003 but remained without legal status after his authorization expired.
+A 2011 Maryland Court of Special Appeals decision upheld his conviction, triggering mandatory deportation proceedings as the offense qualifies as an aggravated felony under U.S. immigration law.

 Mar 24, 2026Nitro, WVMexico

-Wilmar Aristo Pablos-Miguel, a 42-year-old Mexican national living without legal status in West Virginia, pleaded guilty to fraud and misuse of visa documents.
-He was arrested during an ICE search of Rio Grande Mexican Restaurant in Nitro on January 16, 2026, where he was working using a counterfeit immigration form.
-He has been assigned a detainer for removal by ICE.
+Wilmar Aristo Pablos-Miguel, a 42-year-old Mexican national, pleaded guilty and was sentenced to time served on March 24, 2026, for fraud and misuse of visa documents.
+He was arrested during an ICE workplace raid at Rio Grande Mexican Restaurant in Nitro on January 16, 2026, where he had been working with a counterfeit Green Card since June 2025.
+An ICE detainer has been issued for his removal proceedings.
+The case was part of Operation Country Roads, which resulted in over 650 arrests statewide.

 ICE Detains Long-Term Resident Under Wrong Immigration Law